hyperspy/hyperspy-bundle/docs/verify.rst

 ..  code-block:: python

     %matplotlib qt
-    import hyperspy.api as hs
+    import exspy
-    s = hs.datasets.artificial_data.get_core_loss_eels_signal(add_powerlaw=True)
+    s = exspy.data.EELS_MnFe()
     s.remove_background()

-Very briefly, this code is loading the interactive plotting libraries, loading HyperSpy, creating an example EELS signal from some artificial data, and then telling the interpreter you want to interactively remove the Power Law background.
+Very briefly, this code is loading the interactive plotting libraries, loading eXSpy, creating an artificial EELS signal, and then telling the interpreter you want to interactively remove the power law background.
 Press ``Shift-Enter`` within the console to run the lines of code you pasted in (it may take a few moments to run if this is the first time you've used HyperSpy on your machine):

 .. figure:: _static/bundle_test_qtconsole_code.png
    :width: 100 %